logo

 Can you work and foster?

-Whilst fostering isn’t about the pay, being a foster parent is a job, so our carer’s are renumerated to reflect that.
+Whilst fostering isn’t about the pay, being a foster parent is a job, so our carers are renumerated to reflect that.
 Learn how much foster carers get paid for offering stability and security to a foster child.
+At Capstone Foster Care, we are also an Employee Owned Trust, which allows us to invest more in our foster carers, social workers and therapeutic support.
+Learn more about our trust status and why this sets us apart from other independent fostering agencies.

 Do you need prior experience to start your fostering career?